 Touché!
 Tip Talks Jay-Z, Jermaine Dupri NFL Dealings… Here’s His Professional, Positively Perspicacious Assessment [Video]

 T.I.
-Talks Jay-Z and Jermaine Dupri Working With The NFL
+Talks Jay-Z And Jermaine Dupri Working With The NFL

 Black folks have been side-eyeing the crap out of Jay-Z after he got in bed with the NFL for what felt like a shady (and pointless) partnership.
 Now, T.I. is weighing in on Hov’s decision, as well as Jermaine Dupri‘s choice to partner with the Super Bowl when it was in Atlanta.